RojasMN/synaptic-kernels-LFP/README.md

 ## Background

-The simulations and analysis in this repository are grounded in the following theoretical concepts, detailed briefly in the `background.pdf` file.
+The simulations and analysis in this repository are grounded in theoretical concepts detailed briefly in the `background.pdf` file.

 ## Repository Structure